Going Strong 24 Million

-Obamacare enrollment breaks record for third consecutive year.
+Obamacare enrollment breaks record for fourth consecutive year.

-Obamacare enrollment for 2024 ACA plans has reached a record for the third consecutive year, according to the latest update from the Centers for Medicare and Medicaid Services (CMS).
+Obamacare enrollment for 2025 ACA plans has reached a record for the fourth consecutive year, according to the latest update from the Centers for Medicare and Medicaid Services (CMS).

 Who is signing up?